Moving Trees

 What’s Remaining?

-When a tree is removed, all that’s left is a large pit full with roots.
+When a tree is removed, all that’s left is a large pit full of roots.
 Up to 75% of the roots may eventually be left behind!
 We can only carry so much of the tree’s extensive root system with us when we transfer it, no matter how carefully we trim the roots and handle the removal and shipping of the tree.

 What then should we do with this gaping hole?
 We may sow grass seed, plant a fresh tree or shrub, or take a completely other approach.
 The most crucial thing is to pack it full!